North Korean defectors say unification requires closing a cultural chasm

 "(There needs to be) an acknowledgment of the vast differences that have emerged in the two societies since the division began in 1945, and a willingness to work together to overcome them," he said.

-Sokeel Park, the Seoul-based director of research and strategy at Liberty, a defector assistance group, said for many refugees, "transitioning from North Korea to South Korea, especially if you're from a provincial town in North Korea, is like coming out of a time machine into the future."
+Sokeel Park, the Seoul-based director of research and strategy at Liberty in North Korea, a defector assistance group, said for many refugees, "transitioning from North Korea to South Korea, especially if you're from a provincial town in North Korea, is like coming out of a time machine into the future."

 The South Korean government currently provides North Korean defectors with $6,450 in the first year, as well as vocational and other training.
 This is supplemented by NGOs, who spend thousands of dollars helping each refugee.
 Even then many North Koreans in South Korea struggle to get employment and live close to the poverty line.